Teaching and exam

 Teaching staff may be approached by students, who are part of the AU Dual Career programme (for both elite athletes and for entrepreneurs), and who therefore have special conditions at AU.
 They are informed that any request to video/audio record or live-stream the lectures must be sent to the lecturer (or course coordinator) at least a week in advance of the lecture.
 Note that as a lecturer, you can decline this request.

-Teaching staff may also be approached by other students with special needs, so please do not hesitate to contact your study administrative contact person to ask for help clarifying any uncertainties about the rules and/or pitfalls.
+Teaching staff may also be approached by students with other special needs, and in this case you can contact your study administrative contact person to ask for help clarifying any uncertainties about the rules and/or pitfalls.

 Guidelines regarding GDPR etc. can be found here: Guidelines for streaming and recording classes at Aarhus University (see explicitly "Standard text for Brightspace").